By David Brand

 The current maximum sentence is life without the possibility for parole, a sentence which Katz said needs “to be evaluated within the law on a case by case basis."

-Reformers criticize Maximum sentencing because it contributes to mass incarceration.
+Reformers criticize maximum sentencing because it contributes to mass incarceration.

-As of 2016, roughly one out of every five inmates in New York, more than 9,800 people, wer incarcerated on life sentences or virtual life sentences — prison terms that exceed life expectancy, according to a statistics compiled by the Sentencing Project.
+As of 2016, roughly one out of every five inmates in New York, more than 9,800 people, were incarcerated on life sentences or virtual life sentences — prison terms that exceed life expectancy, according to a statistics compiled by the Sentencing Project.

 New York has the third highest number of inmates in prison on life sentences in the country after California and Louisiana, the Sentencing Project reports.

-To Katz’ allies, however, that death penalty support has no bearing on her current DA candidacy or her perspective on criminal justice.
+To Katz’s allies, however, that death penalty support has no bearing on her current DA candidacy or her perspective on criminal justice.
 Those allies include Assemblymember David Weprin, who has explicitly condemned Katz’ death penalty vote in the past.